Rust Blog Guidelines

 If, however, you are writing in an official capacity, then one of the Rust blogs would be a good fit.
 Note that this doesn’t mean you can’t write as an individual.
 Plenty of the posts on Rust’s blog are signed by individuals, and, in fact, that is the preferred option.
 However, those posts are typically documenting the official position of a team — a good example is Aaron Turon’s classic post on Rust’s language ergonomics initiative.
 Sometimes, the posts are describing an exciting project, but again in a way that represents the project as a whole (e.g., Manish Goregaokar’s report on Fearless Concurrency in Firefox Quantum).

-To decide between the main blog and the team blog, the question to ask yourself is who is the audience for your post.
+To decide between the main blog and the inside Rust blog, the question to ask yourself is who is the audience for your post.
 Posts on the main blog should be targeting all Rust users or potential users — they tend to be lighter on technical detail, and written without requiring as much context.
-Posts on the team blog can assume a lot more context and familiarity with Rust.
+Posts on the inside Rust blog can assume a lot more context and familiarity with Rust.

 Writing for the Main Rust blog